 The people at W. W. Norton & Company have been exceptionally supportive, dedicated, and thorough.
 I owe a special thanks to my longtime editor, Jack Repcheck, who passed away recently and far before his time.
 Jack was a pillar of wisdom, support, and friendship to everyone who knew him, and I mourn his loss.
-Eric Svendsen has filled in admirably for this Fourth Edition, and I look forward to working with him for many years to come.
-The stellar Norton team again did a tremendous job: Miryam Chandler, Sam Glass, Sujin Hong, Lindsey Osteen, Eric Pier-Hocking, Victoria Reuter, Carson Russell, Janise Turso, and Stefani Wallace.
+Of course, I would like to offer all my thanks to the Norton team working on this latest edition: Eric Svendsen, Miryam Chandler, Victoria Reuter, Christina Fuery, Layne Broadwater, Ashley Horna, and Janise Turso.

 For their expert work on earlier editions, I am and will remain eternally grateful to Jack Repcheck, Melissa Atkin, Marian Johnson, and Susan Gaustad.
-I would also like to thank Matt Arnold, Mik Awake, Hannah Bachman, Cassie del Pilar, Christopher Granville, Theresia Kowara, Richard Mickey, Dan Jost, Lorraine Klimowich, John McAusland, Brian Sisco, Jason Spears, and Rubina Yeh for their excellent work.
+I would also like to thank Matt Arnold, Mik Awake, Hannah Bachman, Cassie del Pilar, Sam Glass, Christopher Granville, Sujin Hong, Theresia Kowara, Richard Mickey, Dan Jost, Lorraine Klimowich, John McAusland, Eric Pier-Hocking, Carson Russell, Brian Sisco, Jason Spears, Stefani Wallace, and Rubina Yeh for their excellent work.
 I am also extremely grateful to my colleagues who prepared the superb supplements for students and instructors: David Agrawal, Elias Aravantinos, Ryan Edwards, David Gillette, Anthony Laramie, and Robert Sonora.